6. Step-by-Step Guide: How Embassies Verify Your Documents Before Jobs Abroad

 2. The Local Gatekeepers: Notaries & Home Departments 🏛️

-Notary Public: The first level of authentication.
+• Notary Public: The initial level of certification.

 3. Deep Dive: Going Back to the Source 📞

-For your Education: They contact your University or Board to confirm your degree and marks are legitimate.
+• For your Education: They contact your University or Board to confirm your degree and marks are legitimate.

-If the details don't match or the institution doesn't respond, your application gets flagged.
+If the details don't match, or the institution doesn't respond, your application gets flagged.

 4. The Digital Fact-Check: National Databases 💻

-5. The Final Approval: The Stamp of Trust ✔️
+5. The Final Approval: The Stamp of Trust

 Your Biggest Mistake and How to Fix It